Hepatitis B Virus Infection

 If you have HBV infection, it is important to tell anyone who has been exposed to your blood or body fluids that you have HBV infection, including household members, sexual contacts or anyone you may have shared drug use equipment with.
 Depending upon the type of exposure and their immunization history, they may need to have blood tests and HBIg and/or hepatitis B vaccine.

-There is no cure for chronic HBV infection, but there is treatment that can slow down damage to your liver.
+There is no cure for chronic HBV infection, but there is treatment that can reduce the risk of serious complications such as damage to your liver.
 Regular visits to your health care provider will determine how your liver is functioning and if you need treatment.
-Ask for a blood test to check for hepatitis C and HIV, as well as vaccines that protect against hepatitis A, pneumococcal disease and influenza.
+Ask for a blood test to check for hepatitis C and HIV infection.
+Also ask for vaccines that protect against hepatitis A, pneumococcal disease and influenza.